 Nonetheless, Alaska does require that your transcripts reflect a certain curriculum.
-You will need to complete an undergrad degree with a major concentration in Accounting and 150 total undergraduate hours.
+You will need to complete an undergraduate degree with a major concentration in Accounting and 150 total undergraduate hours.
 If you choose to pursue your CPA licensure as a student in an MBA program, you will likewise need to reflect certain accounting coursework on your transcripts.
 In particular, the state board of accountancy requires that your academic record be comprised of:

 24 semester hours in accounting at or above the intermediate level.
 Courses include:

 - Start here with an Associate’s in Accounting

 - Tax Accounting

 3 hours of business law